 A minimum lovable product, or MLP, is the final step in the idea validation stage, and it’s also your first functional prototype.
 An MLP is similar to an MVP — a minimum viable product — but instead of creating the minimum necessary functionality, with an MLP, you pay special attention to the unique feature of your product.
 So it’s viable, but it’s also more than that.

 An MLP is the first result you get from all the knowledge you’ve accumulated during the first two stages, and it’s an opportunity to test all that knowledge on an actual, although heavily abridged, version of your product.

 It all seems like a lot, doesn’t it?
 However, it’s not as daunting as it appears at first glance.
 In reality, the first two stages can take from one to two months to complete, depending on product complexity.
 These are the shortest stages, actually.

 Stage 3: UX strategy

-So you’re done with the first two stages and you now know that your idea is something the market needs.
+Now you know that your idea is something the market needs.
 It’s finally time for in-depth UX design.
-Stage 3 of the mobile app development lifecycle is about designing the interface in all its detail.
+Stage 3 of the mobile application development lifecycle is about designing the interface in all its detail.

 With all your data structured neatly, it’s time to create another mockup.
 This time, it will be a high-fidelity prototype.